 Thinking about booking a Disney vacation?
 Before you go, check out the following Disney discounts you can get as well as a few things to keep in mind.
 (The first thing to keep in mind is to have your military ID.
 You’ll need a valid ID to redeem all of these deals.)

 Through Disney’s Armed Forces Salute program, military personnel can get half off the regular price of tickets to Disney theme parks.
 These deals are good for all military members, including active duty, National Guard, Reserve, retired military and spouses.

-For the 2014-2015 Armed Forces Salute, purchase from August 25, 2014 through December 17, 2015, and Disney offers four-day park hopper tickets to Walt Disney World in Orlando, Florida for $177.00 (add the water park option for $207) and three-day park hopper tickets to Disneyland in Anaheim, California for $132 (which allows you to visit both Disneyland Park and Disney California Adventure Park on the same day).
-This discount runs from September 28, 2014 through December 20, 2015.
+For the 2016 Armed Forces Salute, purchase through December 16, 2016 and Disney offers four-day park hopper tickets to Walt Disney World in Orlando, Florida for $196 plus tax, from January 3 through March 19, 2016 and April 2 through December 19, 2016 (add the Water Park Fun & More option for $34 more) and and three-day park hopper tickets to Disneyland in Anaheim, California for $143 (which allows you to visit both Disneyland Park and Disney California Adventure Park on the same day).

 You can purchase these tickets at your military installations’ ticket office or Shades of Green (see below).

 Keep in mind: These tickets can’t be combined with other discounts or promotions, they aren’t valid on certain blockout dates, and they’re limited to six tickets.

 2. Disney Hotels